grab/engineering-blog/_posts/2019-12-24-marionette-enabling-e2e-user-scenario-simulation.md

 ## Introduction

 A plethora of interconnected microservices is what powers the Grab’s app.
-The microservices work behind the scenes to delight millions of our customers in Southeast Asia.
-It is a no-brainer that we emphasise on strong testing tools, so our app performs flawlessly to continuously meet our customers’ needs.
+The microservices work behind the scenes to delight millions of our consumers in Southeast Asia.
+It is a no-brainer that we emphasise on strong testing tools, so our app performs flawlessly to continuously meet our consumers' needs.

 ## Background